guprobr/WakkaQt/readme.md

 2. Install dependencies:

-    - gStreamer: Probably already installed, but must have good, bad, ugly plugin set;
-      NOTE: if you are compiling your own gStreamer, pass -Dgpl=enabled to Meson to enable x264enc, etc.
-      NOTE COMPILING ON WINDOWS: Install GSTREAMER "MINGW" *64 bit RUNTIME & DEVEL*: [This is the website](https://gstreamer.freedesktop.org/download/#windows)

     - Qt6: Install via your system package manager or the official [Qt website](https://www.qt.io/).
     - FFmpeg: Install from [FFmpeg website](https://ffmpeg.org/) or via your system package manager.
     - yt-dlp: Install from [yt-dlp GitHub page](https://github.com/yt-dlp/yt-dlp).